chrismlusk/accuraty-templates/DNN/skin/assets/README.md

 ### CSS

-Contains any compiled CSS files used globally in the project.
+Contains any additional CSS files used in the project.
+This does not include the `skin.css` file we compile from `skin.scss`, since DNN requires that file to be in the root of the `skin/` folder.

-(Any template-specific files should be compiled directly into the `skin/` folder and must match the name of the `.ascx` file so DNN will automatically load that stylesheet whenever its template is in use.)
+Also, any template-specific files should be compiled directly into the `skin/` folder and must match the name of the `.ascx` file so DNN will automatically load that stylesheet whenever its template is in use.

 ### Fonts